Voted Best Long Island Divorce Lawyer

 • Whether each parent is physically and mentally capable of caring for the child

-Previous domestic violence, neglect, abuse and other negative actions can weigh heavily against a parent seeking custody.
+Previous domestic violence, neglect, abuse, and other adverse actions can weigh heavily against a parent seeking custody.

-Since filing for divorce, my spouse refuses to let me see our children.
+Since filing for divorce, my spouse has refused to let me see our children.
 What can I do?

 Sadly, in many divorce cases where custody is an issue, one parent will attempt to withhold the children from the other parent.
-At the same time, that parent may seek to improperly influence the children with negative comments and disparaging remarks about the other parent in an attempt to damage the relationship between them.
+At the same time, that parent may seek to improperly influence the children with negative comments and disparaging remarks about the other parent to damage their relationship.
 This is known as parental alienation.
-To enforce your parental rights, we can seek an order of temporary custody or visitation until your divorce is finalized.
-If you do nothing, you risk letting your relationship with your children deteriorate.
+We can seek an order of temporary custody or visitation to enforce your parental rights until your divorce is finalized.
+If you do nothing, you risk worsening your relationship with your children.

 What can I ask for in my divorce?